SAT Syllabus: What's on the Exam and How to Prep

 Thinking about using Khan Academy for SAT prep?
 Khan Academy can be a great resource if you know how to use it correctly.
 Read our guide to learn how to make the best use of Khan Academy!

-Want to learn more about the new SAT?
-We have a complete guide to the revised SAT that goes over exactly what changed, what stayed the same, and how it affects you.
+Want to learn more about the digital SAT?
+We have a complete guide to the digital SAT that goes over exactly what changed, what stayed the same, and how it affects you.

 Have friends who also need help with test prep?
 Share this article!